Huynh-Vy/HTML-CSS-Labs/RaceDay/README.md

-# Race Day Project
+# Race Day

-## This project uses Javascript to infrom the runner about start time and their race number
+## Description: infroming the runner about start time and their race number

+### Technologies: Javascript

 This is how it works: